Skip to main content

 Mechanisms vs clinical outcomes

-Researchers often discuss downstream effects too, such as changes in inflammatory signalling and immune activity.
+Researchers often discuss downstream effects too, such as changes in inflammatory signaling and immune activity.
 A useful thing to remember is that mechanism papers explain why a therapy might work.
-They do not automatically prove clinical benefit in complex real-world conditions.
+They don't automatically prove clinical benefit in complex real-world conditions.
 The mechanism overview linked earlier provides a strong starting point if you want the longer scientific framing: Journal of Translational Medicine PBM review (2025) .

-Red light is commonly used for more superficial targets, while near infrared is often used when deeper penetration is desired.
-This does not mean deeper is always better.
+Red light is commonly used for more superficial targets, while near-infrared is often used when deeper penetration is desired.
+This doesn't mean deeper is always better.
 The target and delivery method matter.
-A wearable used close to skin, a panel used at a distance and a whole-body system used in a clinical setting are not interchangeable.
+A wearable used close to skin, a panel used at a distance, and a whole-body system used in a clinical setting aren't interchangeable.

 How the term "protocol" is used here